goosecoid/ptp-bookmarks-ui/README.md

 # Ptp-Bookmarks-Ui

-A local rich PassThePopcorn.me bookmarks browser powered by sqlite and htmx
+A local rich PassThePopcorn bookmarks browser powered by sqlite and htmx

 ## Usage